Breastfeeding and diet

 Drinks containing caffeine can affect your baby and may keep them awake.
 While your baby is young, drink caffeinated drinks occasionally rather than every day.

 Caffeine occurs naturally in many foods and drinks, including coffee, tea and chocolate.
-It’s also added to some soft drinks and energy drinks, and to some cold and flu remedies.
+It's also added to some soft drinks and energy drinks, as well as some cold and flu remedies.

 It's important not to have too much caffeine.
-Try decaffeinated tea and coffee, herbal teas, 100% fruit juice or mineral water.
+Try decaffeinated tea and coffee, herbal teas, 100% fruit juice (but no more than one 150ml glass per day) or mineral water.
 Limit your intake of energy drinks, which may be high in caffeine.

 Peanuts and breastfeeding